dfilaretti/waveshaper-demo/README.md

 ## Description

-The input signal's level is first scaled via the DRIVE control, after that the signal is passed through the waveshape transfer function.
+The input signal's level is first scaled via the DRIVE control, and then passed through the transfer function to obtain to apply distortion.
-Finally, the MIX control allow to blend between the original and modified signals.
+The MIX control allow to blend between the original and modified signals.

 The tranfers function is made of two building blocks: